 Dessert Logo Ideas:

-A sweet-sounding font, Emilys Candy has hearts in place of the superscript dots, symbolizing a love of dessert.
+A sweet-sounding typeface, Emilys Candy has hearts in place of the superscript dots, symbolizing a love of dessert.
 The lime-green swirl of ice-cream suggests that the portions are adequate.
-The bowl is linked to the font through the pink color, which contrasts with the ice-cream.
+The bowl is linked to the typeface through the pink color, which contrasts with the ice-cream.

 The friendly Luckiest Guy typeface is an informal, sans serif inspired by 1950s advertisements.
 It goes well with the image of a delicious layered cake served on a cake stand and framed by a cute, purple medallion.
 Tones of purple suggest a brand that prides itself on high-quality desserts.

-The cookie in this image is represented as Saturn, suggesting that the desserts from your company are an out-of-this-world, heavenly experience and that eating them will take you to new heights of delight.
-Ranchers typeface is an example of artists' informal interpretations of sans serif lettering, complements the pink color scheme for a bright, fun design.
+The cookie in this image, represented as Saturn, suggests that your desserts are an out-of-this-world, heavenly experience.
+The Ranchers typeface, an example of artists' informal interpretations of sans serif lettering, complements the pink color scheme for a bright, fun design.

-This icon of a three-tiered layered cake dripping with icing suggests you will get your fill of dessert and then some!
-The cherries on the top seal the deal, suggesting that attention is paid to detail.
+This three-tiered layered cake suggests you will get your fill of dessert and then some!
+The cherries on top suggest that attention is paid to detail.
 The bold Luckiest Guy typeface adds a modern appeal that is enhanced by the red color, which will stimulate the appetite for your desserts.

-This image with a crown on top of a cookie suggests that your desserts are superior and eating them will make your customers feel like royalty.
+The crowned cookie suggests that your desserts are superior and eating them will make your customers feel like royalty.
 Luckiest Guy is a friendly typeface inspired by retro advertisements, suggesting that yours is a solid brand, while the dark pink and yellow colors reinforce the royal vibe.

-The cookie in a deep-pink hue has sprinkles on top and a layer of cream in the center.
-This suggests that your products are extraordinary and that you go the extra mile to please your customers.
+The cookie in a deep-pink hue has sprinkles on top and a layer of cream in the center, suggesting that your products are extraordinary and that you go the extra mile to please your customers.
 The Luckiest Guy typeface, inspired by hand lettering, adds a fun, personalized touch to the design.

-The smiling cookie suggests that it is happy to be eaten, and if you eat it, you will be happy too!
+The smiling cookie suggests that it is happy to be eaten and, if you eat it, you will be happy too!
 Pink and green highlight the joy in this cheerful logo and enhance the cartoon style of the icon.
-The Grenze typeface was predominantly used for headlines in magazines and is a great choice for logos.
+The Grenze typeface, designed for use in magazines, sends the message that your brand is newsworthy.

 How do I create a dessert shop logo?